intel/intel-ethernet-operator/docs/intel-ethernet-operator.md

 }
 ```

-#### Deploy Flow Configuration agent
+#### Deploying Flow Configuration Agent

-To update the Flow Configuration of the supported device a trusted VF for this device needs to be created first.
-Once the trusted VF is created the VFs to be used by the applications and to be programmed with appropriate config also need to be created.
-Once these are in place the Operator can configure the Flow Configuration.
+The Flow Configuration Agent Pod runs Unified Flow Tool (UFT) to configure Flow rules for a PF.
+UFT requires that trust mode is enabled for the first VF (VF0) of a PF so that it has the capability of creating/modifying flow rules for that PF.
+This VF also needs to be bound to `vfio-pci` driver.
+The SRIOV VFs pools are K8s extended resources that are exposed via SRIOV Network Operator.

+The VF pool consists of VF0 from all available Intel E810 series NICs PF which, in this context, we call the **Admin VF pool**.
+The **Admin VF pool** is associated with a NetworkAttachmentDefinition that enables these VFs trust mode 'on'.
+The SRIOV Network Operator can be used to create the **Admin VF pool** and the **NetworkAttachmentDefinition** needed by UFT.
+You can find more information on creating VF pools with SRIOV Network Operator [here](https://docs.openshift.com/container-platform/4.10/networking/hardware_networks/configuring-sriov-device.html) and creating NetworkAttachmentDefinition [here](https://docs.openshift.com/container-platform/4.10/networking/hardware_networks/configuring-sriov-net-attach.html).

+The following steps will guide you through how to create the **Admin VF pool** and the **NetworkAttachmentDefinition**  needed for Flow Configuration Agent Pod.

 ##### Creating Trusted VF using SRIOV Network Operator